The Mets' Francisco Lindor gestures to an umpire during the...

 Mendoza said he would use Acuna in center “in case of emergency.”

 “We know he can play center,” Mendoza said.
-“I don’t know that we’ll do that when you have Bader unless something crazy happens.
+“I don’t know that we’ll do that when you have Bader, unless something crazy happens.
 That’s why he had a lot of reps in Triple-A.”

 “There’s versatility,” Mendoza said.
 “He provides that.
-It gives me and the team a lot of different options.
+It gives me and the team a lot of different potions.
 That’s a good feeling.
 Not only for the starting lineup, but when you’re making moves throughout the game, having a piece like that is important.”

 For the Mets, the most important piece was having Lindor.